 Liver, brown, cream, or red coat colors are considered rare, but unfortunately, these types do not meet AKC standards.
 Breeders may charge higher prices for these coat types.
 If you are working with someone who claims they breed "rare" Boston Terrier colors but lack documentation (health checks and lineage), be wary.
 Many inherited health conditions are linked to atypical coloration.
-Not only will these dogs not meet breed standards, they may inherit some serious health issues.
+Not only will these dogs not meet breed standards, but they may also inherit some serious health issues.

 - Dilute: Recessive presentation of an otherwise dominant coat color.
 Dilute black can appear brown.
 Dilute blue can appear red.

 - Merle: Merle coat types are also termed harlequin/dapple.
 Parents that are both merle and bred may produce double-merle offspring which may be linked to inherited health issues.
 Note: These types often present with abnormal eye conditions (small eyes) and deafness.

 Come 1914, the AKC breed standards were revised to disqualify the following traits: